 Spa, free Wi-Fi.
 In rooms: wood-burning stove, air-conditioning, TV (on request), free bottled water, Kama Ayurveda bath products.

 All the suites are kitted out to the same (impeccably high) standard, with a bukhari wood-burner and candle-lined bath tub.
 Ask for one on the upper floor for the best game of “I spy something beginning with F(orest)”.

 No trip to an Aman retreat is complete without getting well-acquainted with the spa.
-Signature treatments draw on ancient Tibetan and Bhutanese knowhow, with a pinch of native herbs in the warm-oil massages and facials (the Ayurvedic head massage is the house speciality).
+In the three treatment rooms, signature treatments draw on ancient Tibetan and Bhutanese knowhow, with a pinch of native herbs in the warm-oil massages and facials (the Ayurvedic head massage is the house speciality).
 Yoga classes kick off at 7am each morning, and there’s an open-access steam room too.

 You don’t need much beyond mind, body and soul, but bring yoga gear too – it’ll get a good workout.

 The hotel isn’t set up for wheelchair users.

 All ages welcome, and extra beds or cots can be added to all suites.
 There’s an outdoor play area, and a selection of games and puzzles for rainy day activities.
 Babysitting can be arranged on request, from roughly $30 an hour.

 On a sunny day, eat out on the terrace with the sweet smell of pine forest in the air.
 Inside, pick a toasty table near fireplace.

 In Bhutan, traditional dress is alive and well – women wear a colourful kira skirt while men pull on a oh-so-dashing checked robe called a gho.
 On your last night, Amankora even provide you with threads from their own wardrobe.